snakemake/snakemake/docs/snakefiles/rules.rst

         shell: "..."

 The function has to accept a single argument that will be the wildcards object generated from the application of the rule to create some requested output files.
+Note that you can also use `lambda expressions <https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions>`_ instead of full function definitions.
 By this, rules can have entirely different input files (both in form and number) depending on the inferred wildcards.
 E.g. you can assign input files that appear in entirely different parts of your filesystem based on some wildcard value and a dictionary that maps the wildcard value to file paths.

 Note that the function will be executed when the rule is evaluated and before the workflow actually starts to execute.
 Further note that using a function as input overrides the default mechanism of replacing wildcards with their values inferred from the output files.
 You have to take care of that yourself with the given wildcards object.